 With respect to manufacturing improvements, when comparing manufacturing plants where none of the 5S practices are in place, and plants with a full 5S environment, benefits typically are found in various process areas and average:

 Non- Value-Added Time Reduction – 25 percent improvement.

 The 5S steps aren’t just for the shop floor.
 Think about it: in a typical day in the office how much time do you waste searching for information, looking for computer files, and walking back and forth to the printer to retrieve a printout or fax?
 Are there mistakes being made because you have inaccurate or outdated information?
 The 5S themes of organization and standardization are universally applicable to all work environments.

-Each of 5S steps are critical to optimize outcomes.
+Each of 5S steps is critical to optimize outcomes.

 1st S Sort